 From performing Romeo and Juliet in French to organising immersive foreign language trips each year, Monmouth School for Girls’ MFL department is constantly exploring new ways of making languages more exciting.

 A cross-curricular approach always brings the language to life.
-In 2014, 120 of our girls performed in an original show, Vorsprung durch Dance, created as a joint project between the MFL and Dance departments.
+Our girls have performed in an original show, Vorsprung durch Dance, created as a joint project between the MFL and Dance departments.

 As well as taking part in our well-established Nuremburg exchange, which takes place in the October half-term, German students have the opportunity to visit Berlin with the History department.

-In October 2015, sixth form pupils from Haberdashers’ Monmouth Schools will be able to complete an invaluable week of work experience in Koblenz, working for a diverse variety of employers.
+Sixth Form pupils from Haberdashers’ Monmouth Schools have been able to complete an invaluable week of work experience in Koblenz, working for a diverse variety of employers.

 In school, there are extension classes available in each language for pupils who would like to deepen their knowledge and understanding of the language.